Authored by the expert who managed and guided the team behind the Mexico Property Pack

 So, is now a good time?

-Rather yes, January 2026 looks like a reasonable time to buy property in San Miguel de Allende if you're selective and focus on prime neighborhoods with strong fundamentals.
+Rather yes, June 2026 looks like a reasonable time to buy a property in San Miguel de Allende, but only if the price is realistic and the location is strong.

 Is it smart to buy now in San Miguel de Allende, or should I wait as of 2026?